winitzki/scall/tutorial/programming_dhall.md

 ```

 This code is not acceptable in Dhall because `fibonacci` is defined recursively.
-Let us now apply the HIT algorithm to the code shown above.
+Let us now apply the HIT algorithm to the Haskell code shown above.

 We set the types `X = Y = Natural`.
 The first step is to define the type `C` and the function `do_choice : X → C`.
 The type `C` should be a union type that describes the possible choices in making the recursive calls.
-The code of `fibonacci` chooses between no recursive calls and 2 recursive calls.
+The code of `fibonacci` has a top-level choice with two branches: no recursive calls and 2 recursive calls.
-However, the input type `X = Natural` is not a union type, and we do not need to extract any information from it.
+So, the type `C` should be a union type with two parts, such as `< BaseCase : A0 | RecCase : A1 >`.

+What are the suitable types `A0` and `A1`?
+The information in those types must be sufficient to compute the result values in each branch.
+Looking at the code, we find that each branch just needs the input value (`n`).
 So, we could define the type `C` as a union type with two parts carrying no information:
 ```dhall
 let C = < BaseCase | RecCase >
 ```
-or even simpler:
+The types `A0` and `A1` are just unit types, and we may omit the values `x0 : A0` and `x1 : A1`.
+To simplify the code further, we could use the `Bool` type as `C`:
 ```dhall
 let C = Bool
 let do_choice : Natural → Bool = λ(n : Natural) → Natural/lessThan n 3
 ```
-The types `A0` and `A1` are just unit types, and we may just omit the values `x0 : A0` and `x1 : A1`.

 The next step is to define the functor `P`.
-The type `P A` must be a union type with two alternatives:
+The type `P A` must be a union type with two cases:
 ```dhall
 let P : Type → Type = λ(A : Type) → < P0 : ??? | P1 : ??? >
 ```

-The first alternative (`P0`) corresponds to the clause without recursive calls.
+The first case (`P0`) corresponds to the clause without recursive calls.
 The output value in that clause is always just `1`.
 So, we do not need `P0` to carry any values.
+Let us make `P0` an empty constructor.

-The second alternative (`P1`) needs to carry the values needed for the arguments of the recursive calls.
+The second part of the union type (`P1`) needs to carry the values needed for the two arguments ($n-1$ and $n-2$) of the recursive calls.
-(Those values are $n-1$ and $n-2$.)
-So, we define `P` as:
+So, we define `P1` as a record type with two values of type `A`.
+(The type `A` will be set to `Natural` when the functor `P` is used.)
+The complete code for `P` becomes:
 ```dhall
 let P : Type → Type = λ(A : Type) → < P0 | P1 : { call_1 : A, call_2 : A } >
 let functorP : Functor P = {